 - Carthage College

-Christine Blaine teaches analytical, inorganic, and general chemistry.
-Her research involves the impact of road salting on the Pike River Watershed.
-Her research specifically examines chloride concentrations in water and soil samples due to water runoff from roadways and sidewalks.
+Christine Blaine teaches inorganic, analytical and general chemistry.
+She is also active in teaching and mentoring students in senior thesis.
+Her research involves the impact of road salting on the Pike River Watershed, specifically examining chloride and metal ion concentrations in water and soil samples due to water runoff from roadways and sidewalks.

 Prof. Blaine is a member of the American Chemical Society; Iota Sigma Pi, an honor society for women in chemistry; and Sigma Xi.
 She earned her B.A. degree from the College of St. Benedict and a Ph.D. in inorganic chemistry from the University of Minnesota.
 She joined the Carthage faculty in 1995.